Johnson, Indiana

-Johnson is an unincorporated town in Montgomery Township, Gibson County, Indiana, United States roughly 4 miles west of Owensville and 8 miles north of Poseyville.
-It should not be confused with Johnson County, Indiana which is in a different location and named for a different figure or nearby Johnson Township which is also named for a different figure, likely the same as the county.
+Johnson is an unincorporated town and Census designated place in Montgomery Township, Gibson County, Indiana, United States.
+It is located roughly four miles west of Owensville and eight miles north of Poseyville.

 History

 A post office was established at Johnson in 1914, and remained in operation until it was discontinued in 1930.
 The community was named for Mr. Johnson, a railroad official.

 The original site was just one of many villages for the Native American tribe of Piankeshaw.